railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :sequence: Sequence, integer, required

-    *The sequence field is used to order the resources from the lowest sequences to the higher ones*
+    *The sequence field is used to order the resources from lower sequences to higher ones*